 The Museum of Ontario Archaeology grew out of a collection of artifacts started by Wilfrid and his father Amos Jury (1861-1964).
 Wilfrid and Amos acquired Native Artifacts collected by farmers in Lobo township.
 Their displays became popular at fairs such as the Western Fair and at temporary exhibits.
 In 1933, when plans for the Lawson Memorial Library were made, Ray Lawson (a prominent businessman and owner of the Lawson Site) requested that space be provided for the Museum of Indian Archaeology and Pioneer Life, and for it to be curated by the Jurys.

 In 1973 plans were made to develop the Lawson site and to create a permanent home for the Wilfrid Jury Collection of Indian Artifacts.
 To facilitate the revitalization, Dr. William D. Finlayson was appointed Executive Director.
 Finlayson envisioned a university-based archeological research centre with a display gallery and public programs that would include the ongoing excavation of the site.
-A partial reconstruction of the Lawson prehistoric Indian Village would take shape beside the newly constructed Museum.
+A partial reconstruction of the Lawson Site would take shape beside the newly constructed Museum.
 By 1978, the museum’s name was changed to The Museum of Indian Archaeology (London).